pcastellanoescuder/POMAShiny/app/mds/help.md

 are available at
 <a href="https://github.com/pcastellanoescuder/POMA" class="uri">https://github.com/pcastellanoescuder/POMA</a>.

-Alternatively, an example data including a grouping file is also provided in order to test the “Combine features” operation.
+Alternatively, an example data (CSV format) including a grouping file is also provided in order to test the “Combine features” operation.
 These example data are available [here](https://github.com/pcastellanoescuder/POMAShiny/tree/master/example_data).